 Emergency mass communications save lives during crises, and the NFPA agrees.
 As soon as you detect an emergency, you need to quickly engage all stakeholders so that they can enact your plans.

 The Association also recommends that companies set up reliable, redundant crisis communications and public information systems.
-They’re used to issue consistent and helpful advice before, during, and after an incident.
+They’re used to provide consistent, helpful advice before, during, and after an incident.
 They also suggest using pre-written message templates to reduce uncertainty and ensure consistent messaging during hectic moments.
-These have the dual purpose of activating your team and keeping everyone else informed and away from danger.
+These serve dual purposes: activating your team and keeping everyone else informed and away from danger.

 5. Training and practice (Chapter 9.1–9.5)

 The entirety of chapter 9 is all about practice and improvement.
 Returning AlertMedia blog readers know how keen we are on practice methods like tabletop exercises and emergency drills, and we’re proud to be on the same page as the NFPA.
-They recommend familiar tools like after-action reports to uncover and crystallize the efficacy of a particular emergency response.
+They recommend familiar tools, such as after-action reports, to uncover and crystallize the efficacy of a particular emergency response.
 With a standardized methodology, you can reflect on every accident, injury, and disaster uniformly, and use those lessons to fuel continuous improvement.

 Annex index